 Using a food processor, mix the melted coconut oil, raw cacao, maple syrup, and salt together until well-blended.

 Remove a leaf from the refrigerator and, using a small butter knife, gently coat the chocolate on the bottom of the leaf, careful to keep the layer smooth and even.
 Return to the refrigerator, chocolate-side up.
 Replicate for each leaf.

 Let the chocolate harden completely, for at least 1 hour.
-Then, gently peel back each leaf, returning them to the refrigerator until ready for serving.
+Then, gently peel back the chocolate on each leaf, returning the chocolate imprint to the refrigerator until ready for serving (and discarding the natural leaf).
 Some leaves may break, given the delicate nature of this dessert.
 The chocolate from broken leaves can be re-melted and used for future molds.

 The leaves can be stored in an airtight container in the refrigerator for up to a week, or in the freezer for up to 3 months.